 Your IT team doesn't have to worry about setting up connections, it all happens through a cloud-based integration platform that has prebuilt adapters and integration schemas.
 It supports any protocols and it can handle challenging connectivity requests as well, such as getting data from behind a firewall.

 2. Define the messaging format

 Your stakeholders may use many different messaging formats from UN EDIFACT, X12 EDIFACT, ASC X12, XML EDIFACT, JSON, IMP, CSV, in-house proprietary formats, etc.

 You need to be able to forward messages to them so that their systems can understand and get back information in your preferred format.

 You can translate the data formats in the cloud rapidly and ensure the best possible communication with your network.

 3. Define any additional requirements regarding data management

-Although, using EDI has minimized the need for human intervention, but in some cases, the messages include missing fields or false data.
+Although using EDI has minimized the need for human intervention, in some cases, the messages include missing fields or false data.
 To improve your efficiency, your messages can be inspected against your business rules.
 This will improve the quality of the data and save a significant amount of time.

 Cloud EDI Solution rapidly to production